 He wrote and directed the web series "Fighting Frankie" and wrote the comedy blog thriller, "Screaming in the Car."
 His nonfiction book, "Out On The Edge: America's Rebel Comics," from Alyson Books is in bookstores and available through Amazon, and his comedy suspense novel "Viral - The Story of the Milkshake Girl" is available through Amazon as well.
 He recently hosted "Comedy Smash" at the Vidiots Annex in Santa Monica.

 In Autumn 2018, he released the first season of the podcast, "Central City on Demand."
 Unusual comedy in a strange fictional town.
+Season Two was released in February 2020.

 Mike lives in Los Angeles.